 Awareness of daily tides is necessary for any kayak trip.
 The National Park Service will provide tide tables so that you can note twice daily the time and height of each tide, and pitch your tents and camp accordingly.
 Kayaks must be carried (never dragged) every time you come ashore to a location above the high tide line.
 To obtain a tide table for advance planning, be sure to look at our Tides page, which will provide a link to NOAA’s tide table for this area.

-The community's only general store and hardware supply, the Bear Track Mercantile, closed in January 2013.
-Gustavus does have two smaller specialty grocery stores.
-The Sunnyside Market is a natural food store and deli that is open daily, and Toshco is a Costco re-sale store, closed Sundays.
-Both are located along the main road, which runs 10 miles from the airport to the Glacier Bay/Bartlett Cove campground.
-Both stores carry a more limited amount of fresh food and camping-type food than you might find down south.
-We suggest you purchase most of your food and camping supplies prior to your arrival and according to suggestions provided in Bear Canisters and Packing Tips.
-Maps and charts for Glacier Bay may be purchased at the National Park Service Visitor Information Station in Bartlett Cove.
+Gustavus has just one small grocery store.
+Toshco is a Costco re-sale store and hardware/camping supply store open 7 days a week in the summer with more limited hours on Sundays.
+It is located on Mountain View Road which is part of the main paved road that runs 10 miles from the airport to the Glacier Bay/Bartlett Cove campground.
+Toshco carries a more limited amount of fresh food and camping-type food than you might find down south.
+Toshco does carry bear spray, white gas, and butane/propane fuel.
+We suggest you purchase most of your food and camping supplies prior to your arrival and according to suggestions provided on our website pages Bear Canisters and Packing Tips.
 See our Bear Spray & Fuel page for details on getting these items.

 We suggest stopping at one of the cash machines located in downtown Juneau or the Juneau airport before coming to Gustavus.
-There is only one ATM machine in Gustavus, located at the Great Alaska Husky Ranch Gift Shop on the corner of Gustavus Road and Mountain View Road.
+There is only one ATM machine in Gustavus at the Toshco Store located on Mountain View Road on your way out to Bartlett Cove.
 You may want cash for taxi fares, restaurant meals, miscellaneous purchases, and tips.